cshenton/quest_xr/README.md

 This repo is inspired by the work of `cnlohr` on [`tsopenxr`](https://github.com/cnlohr/tsopenxr).
 Much of the code here is based on that example of how to build a Quest 2 apk just using the plain command line tools.
-However I've adapted the code to be all in one place, and adapted the build to no longer depend on make, or tools like `zip` which are a bit awkward to get on windows.
+However I've adapted the code to be all in one place, and adapted the build to no longer depend on make, or tools like `zip`.

 I also wrote [an article](https://cshenton.com/posts/quest2-native/) about what lead me to make this repo, if you're curious.

+Note: A previous version of this repo used `7z` to unpack and repack the `.apk`.
+Thanks to [Joel Auterson](https://www.joelotter.com/posts/2022/10/android-ndk-without-gradle/), who wrote a better article about manually making apk's long before I did, for helping me improve this repo!

 ## How to Build